 - Catagen: a transitional phase from anagen to telogen

 - Telogen: a resting phase that occurs after the growth period and lasts until the hair falls out

-Genetics determine a pet’s type of hair coat, growth cycle, hair length, and amount of shedding.
+Genetics determine a pet’s type of coat, growth cycle, hair length, and amount of shedding.
 Dog breeds such as collies and Siberian huskies have a thick undercoat and continuously shed a significant amount of hair, whereas breeds such as beagles and pugs have less hair and therefore shed less.